MicrosoftDocs/learn/learn-pr/wwl-azure/describe-significant-government-strategy-actions/includes/15-understand-executive-order-13800.md

 To implement this approach, agency heads are to favor shared IT services in procurement, specifically toward email, cloud, and cybersecurity.

-The Director of hte American Technology Council is also tasked with creating a report within 90 days on consolidating all federal agencies (except national security ones) to consolidated network architectures and shared IT services.
+The Director of hte American Technology Council is also tasked with creating a report within 90 days on consolidating all federal agencies, except national security ones, to consolidated network architectures and shared IT services.

 ## Cybersecurity of critical infrastructure